ebdrup/json-schema-benchmark/reports/JSV.md

 `allOf with the first empty schema, string is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `allOf with the last empty schema, string is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `nested allOf, to check validation semantics, anything non-null is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`allOf combined with anyOf, oneOf, allOf: false, anyOf: false, oneOf: false`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`allOf combined with anyOf, oneOf, allOf: false, anyOf: false, oneOf: true`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`allOf combined with anyOf, oneOf, allOf: false, anyOf: true, oneOf: false`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`allOf combined with anyOf, oneOf, allOf: false, anyOf: true, oneOf: true`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`allOf combined with anyOf, oneOf, allOf: true, anyOf: false, oneOf: false`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`allOf combined with anyOf, oneOf, allOf: true, anyOf: false, oneOf: true`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`allOf combined with anyOf, oneOf, allOf: true, anyOf: true, oneOf: false`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `anyOf, neither anyOf valid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `anyOf with base schema, both anyOf invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `anyOf complex types, neither anyOf valid (complex)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**